2. Basics of Logic Design

 1

-Another possible option are boolean equations.
+Another possible option are Boolean equations.
 For example, we could define \(D\) as \(D(A,B,C) = A \cdot B \cdot C\).
 Lastly, we may consider using schematics and express our function by the means of gates and connecting wires.
 This gate-based representation will lead to actual hardware designs as discussed in the labs to come.

 Tasks

-1. Finish Table 2.2.1.
+1. Complete Table 2.2.1.

 2. Formulate function \(\mathcal{F}(A,B,C) = (D, E, F)\) through Boolean equations, i.e., find Boolean equations which encode the provided textual descriptions.